-For over 45 years, Main Street has offered high quality, early childhood education to Fairfax families, most of whom are from low-income circumstances.
-Experienced teachers and expert staff work with 125 two- to five-year olds a year, using a range of assessments, tools, and developmentally appropriate curricula.
+For 50 years, Main Street has offered high quality, early childhood education to Fairfax families, most of whom have low incomes.
+Experienced teachers and expert staff work with over 100 two- to five-year olds annually, using a range of assessments, tools, and developmentally appropriate curricula.
 With a licensed clinical social worker, mental and behavioral health specialists, a Fairfax County Public Schools special education teacher, and a new sensory discovery room on site, students struggling with chronic stress, behavioral challenges, language and developmental delays get specialized care.
-All are screened for vision, hearing, and language challenges (and receive glasses and speech therapy if needed).
-Before-school, after-school, and summer programs for 25 elementary age children keep graduates on track.
-Parenting workshops, nutrition classes and special events build social bonds – so necessary in today's world.
-Preparing parents and kids for a better future: that's Main Street's main goal.
+All are screened for vision, hearing, and language challenges.
+Out-of-schooltime programs for 25 elementary-age children keep graduates on track.
+Parenting workshops, nutrition classes, and special events build social bonds — so necessary in today's world.
+Preparing kids and families for a better future: that's Main Street's main goal.

 Headquarters: VA-City of Fairfax